 We will not keep your personal information for any purpose(s) for longer than is necessary and we will only retain the relevant personal information that is necessary in relation to the purpose.
 We are also required to retain certain information by law or if it is reasonably necessary to meet regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions.
-Data will be retained for the period specified in our retention schedule which can be found in our File retention policy.
+Data will be retained for the period specified in our retention schedule which can be found in our Record Retention Policy.

 Some examples of our retention periods include:

-We will retain information relating to any job application for as long as it takes to process your application and, if it is unsuccessful, for an additional period of around 6 months unless you agree to us retaining it for a longer period.
-In the case of graduate recruitment we will keep information for up to two years from the scheme entry date applied for.
+- we will retain information relating to any job application for as long as it takes to process your application and, if it is unsuccessful, for an additional period of around six months unless you agree to us retaining it for a longer period.
+In the case of graduate recruitment we will keep information for up to two years from the scheme entry date applied for

 Security is very important to us.
 Appropriate security measures are in place to protect the confidentiality of your information that we hold.
 We limit access to your personal information to those who we reasonably believe need to use that information in order to carry out their jobs.
 We have physical, electronic, and procedural safeguards that comply with our legal obligations to protect personal information about you.

 Where we have given you (or where you have chosen) a password which enables you to access this website, you are responsible for keeping this password confidential.
-We ask you not to share a password with anyone.
-Multi-Factor Authentication (MFA) provides an additional level of security for accessing your account
+We ask you not to share your password with anyone.
+Multi-Factor Authentication (MFA) provides an additional level of security for accessing your account.

 If the information we hold about you is inaccurate or incomplete, you can notify us and ask us to correct or supplement it.

 You also have the right, with some exceptions, to ask us to provide a copy of any personal data we hold about you.